-30 June 2018 \$'000 30 June 2017 \$'000
+30 June 2019 \$'000 30 June 2018 \$'000

 (a) Income tax expense/(credit)

-Current Tax - -
+Current Tax / Deferred Tax - -

-Deferred Tax -

 Total income tax expense - -

-Income tax attributable to continuing operations

 Income tax attributable to continuing operations -

-30 June 2018 \$'000 30 June 2017 \$'000

-(b) Numerical reconciliation of income tax expense to prima facie tax paya ble
+(b) Numerical reconciliation of income tax expense to prima facie tax payable

-Loss from continuing operations before income tax expense (10,285) (15,217)

-Profit/(loss) from discontinuing operation before income tax expense - 23,417

-(10,285) 8,200

-Tax at the Australian tax rate of 30% (2017: 30%) (3,086) 2,460

-Tax effect of amounts which are not deductible (taxable) in calculating taxable in ncome:

-Eligible expenses claimed under R&D tax incentive 1,436 1,379
+Loss from continuing operations before income tax expense (14,254) (10,285) Tax at the Australian tax rate of 30% (2018: 30%) (4,276) (3,086) Tax effect of amounts which are not deductible (taxable) in calculating taxable ncome: Eligible expenses claimed under R&D tax incentive 1,857 1,436 Share-based payments 1,012 774 Unearned income 1 (1) Sundry items (101) 56 Future income tax benefits not brought to account 1,506 821 Income tax expense

-Amortisation of intangibles - 45

-Share-based payments 774 673

-Gain on sale of subsidiaries (see note 22) - (6,082)

-Recycling of foreign currency translation reserve on sale of subsidiary (see note 22) - (335)

-Unearned income (1) (5)

-Sundry items 56 (15)

-Difference in overseas tax rates - 7

-Future income tax benefits not brought to account 821 1,873

-Income tax expense -

-(c) Tax losses

-Unused tax losses for which no deferred tax asset has been recognised (as recovery is currently not probable) 110,685 108,434

-Potential tax benefit 33,206 32,530

-(d) Unrecognised temporary differences

-Temporary differences for which no deferred tax asset has been recognised as recoverability is not probable 4,482 4,443

-Unrecognised deferred tax relating to the temporary differences 1,345 1,333

-(e) Deferred tax liabilities

-Deferred tax liabilities comprise temporary differences attributable to:

-Intangibles - -

-Sundry items 24 22

-Total deferred tax liabilities 24 22

-Set-off of deferred tax assets pursuant to set-off provisions (24) (22)

-Net deferred tax liabilities - -

-Deferred tax liabilities expected to be settled within 12 months 24 22

-Deferred tax liabilities expected to be settled after 12 months - -

-24 22
+7. Income Tax Expense (continued)

+Temporary differences for which no deferred tax asset has been recognised as recoverability is not probable 4,133 4,482 Unrecognised deferred tax relating to the temporary differences 1,240 1,34 1,210 1,01 (e) Deferred tax liabilities (e) Deferred tax liabilities Deferred tax liabilities comprise temporary differences attributable to: Deferred tax liabilities comprise temporary differences attributable to: - 3 Deferred tax liabilities comprise temporary differences attributable to: Intangibles 24 24 Deferred tax liabilities comprise temporary differences attributable to: Intangibles Sundry items 3 Deferred tax liabilities comprise temporary differences attributable to: Intangibles Sundry items Total deferred tax liabilities 3 3 24 Deferred tax liabilities comprise temporary differences attributable to: Intangibles Sundry items Total deferred tax liabilities Set-off of deferred tax assets pursuant to set-off provisions 3 3 24 Deferred tax liabilities comprise temporary differences attributable to: Intangibles Sundry items Total deferred tax liabilities Set-off of deferred tax assets pursuant to set-off provisions Net deferred tax liabilities 3 3 (3) - 24 (24)

-Deferred tax assets and deferred tax liabilities have been set off as there is a legally recognised right to set off current tax assets and liabilities, and the deferred tax assets and liabilities relate to income taxes levied by the same taxation authority.
+Deferred tax assets and deferred tax liabilities have been set-off as there is a legally recognised right to set-off current tax assets and liabilities, and the deferred tax assets and liabilities relate to income taxes levied by the same taxation authority.
 Deferred tax assets mainly comprise of temporary differences attributable to tax losses.
-Potential future income tax benefits attributable to tax losses carried forward have not been brought to account at 30 June 2018 because the directors do not believe that it is appropriate to regard realisation of the future income tax benefit as probable.
+Potential future income tax benefits attributable to tax losses carried forward have not been brought to account at 30 June 2019 because the directors do not believe that it is appropriate to regard realisation of the future income tax benefits attributable.
 Similarly, future benefits attributable to net temporary differences have not been brought to account as the directors do not regard the realisation of such benefits as probable.

 Realisation of the benefit of tax losses would be subject to the group satisfying the conditions for deductibility imposed by tax legislation and no subsequent changes in tax legislation adversely affecting the group.
-The group has made an assessment as to the satisfaction of deductibility conditions at 30 June 2018 which it believes will be satisfied.
+The group has made an assessment as to the satisfaction of deductibility conditions at 30 June 2019 which it believes will be satisfied.